canonical/mir/doc/sphinx/explore-mir-using-demos.md

 miral-shell --add-wayland-extensions all
 ```

-Once `miral-shell` loads, we can run:
+Once `miral-shell` loads, you can start the terminal, then run:
 ```sh
 ubuntu-frame-osk
 ```